cjerdonek/open-rcv/README.md

 * Exposes both a command-line API and a Python API.
 * Both APIs support neutral input and output text formats to allow interoperability with other applications and programming languages.
-  For example, round-by-round results can be output as JSON to use your own custom "pretty" HTML renderer.
-And round-by-round totals can be checked against publicly available test data.
+  For example, round-by-round results can be output as JSON to be--
+    * Passed to a custom "pretty" HTML renderer, or
+    * Checked numerically (i.e. independent of presentation) against test data.
 * Detailed logging while counting contests.